Financial-Times/origami/README.md

    error: // the error that's been caught
    stack: // [] array of modules through which the error has passed. e.g. the module catching the error will
             set this to [o-modulename#method].
-Parent modules *may* listen for `oErrors.log` within their owned DOM and use array.shift() to add their module name to this stack
+Parent modules *may* listen for `oErrors.log` within their owned DOM and use array.shift() to add their module name to this stack... or come to think of it, o-errors could construct this stack by traversing the DOM upwards from the el the event was fired on
    info: // an object or string with further useful debug info e.g. params originally passed in to the method
             that caught the error
 }